amoghvaishampayan/gaze-expression-changer/README.md

 1. Install ComfyUI
 2. Download the ComfyUI custom node [Advanced Live Portrait](https://github.com/PowerHouseMan/ComfyUI-AdvancedLivePortrait).
 3. Get the [live portrait models from here](https://huggingface.co/Kijai/LivePortrait_safetensors/tree/main)
+4. Put the white-bg.png file in the relative path of ComfyUI installation .../ComfyUI/input/gradioapp/white-bg.png .
+This file serves as placeholder input when the user removes the previous input and is going to upload a new one.
+Since the workflow triggers on every change, this prevents the comfy backend api from receiving a None input for the image and throwing an error.

 ## Input image*
 Upload an image containing a person's face whose gaze or expression you want to change.
 This is a mandatory field.